chinamike65/hugo-tuolesi/content/book6/book6en.md

 Belongs to the Dharma.

-Xianzong is the method of Mahayana, and Mahayana also has the method of Tantra.
+Mahayana is the method of Mahayana, and Mahayana also has the method of Tantra.

 The main contents of the sutra Dharma of Chinese Buddhism are: compassion, bodhicitta, six paramitas and so on.

-Tibetan Buddhism is a combination of Buddhism and esoteric Buddhism.
+Tibetan Buddhism is a combination of exoteric Buddhism and esoteric Buddhism.
 It combines the dharma of esoteric Buddhism with that of esoteric Buddhism.

 Tibetan Buddhism is mainly based in Tibetan areas, Inner Mongolia, and Outer Mongolia.
-Now, there are more and more Tibetan Buddhism in Europe and Han.
+Now, there are more and more Tibetan Buddhists in Europe and China.

-Section 1 Overview of Tibetan Buddhism 1.
-Princess Wencheng entered Tibet Tibetan Buddhism has a history of more than 1,300 years.
+Section 1 - Overview of Tibetan Buddhism

+1. Princess Wencheng entered Tibet

+Tibetan Buddhism has a history of more than 1,300 years.

 In 642 AD, during the reign of the Tibetan king Songtsen Gampo, Buddhism entered the Tibetan area.

 In the past, people in Tibetan areas were very savage and often fought wars.
-They fought in places like India, Nepal, and China, and they fought every year with every neighboring country, and wars broke out.
+They fought in places like India, Nepal, and China, and they fought every year with every neighbouring country, and wars broke out frequently.

 If you fight outside, fight inside yourself.

-Songtsen Gampo thought: It seems that we Tibetans need a culture and belief to control people's hearts.
+Songtsen Gampo thought: It seems that we Tibetans need a culture and belief to control people's minds.

-In the world at that time, in addition to Buddhism, there were forty or fifty different sects.
+In the world at that time, in addition to Buddhism, there were forty or fifty different religions.
 Songtsen Gampo basically studied all these sects, and also studied the Taoist culture of the Han region, and finally chose Buddhism as the belief of the Tibetan people.

 34